Why I Stopped Trusting OTC Hair and Skincare Brands

 7–10 (Red): High Hazard

-Always aim for products where the majority of ingredients fall within the 1–2 range.
+Aim for products where the majority of ingredients fall within the 1–2 range.

 Step 4: Dive Deeper

-Click on an ingredient to learn:
+Click on an ingredient to discover:

 What it does (e.g., moisturizer, emulsifier, fragrance)